syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

        (unless isearchp-in-lazy-highlight-update-p (crosshairs))
        t)  ; Return non-nil always - no real filtering.

-   The side-effect producing call to function `crosshairs' is guarded by variable `isearchp-in-lazy-highlight-update-p' here, so that it is invoked only when the cursor is moved to a search hit, not also when lazy highlighting is performed.
+   The side-effect-producing call to function `crosshairs' is guarded by variable `isearchp-in-lazy-highlight-update-p' here, so that it is invoked only when the cursor is moved to a search hit, not also when lazy highlighting is performed.
 (Filtering